 2.6.
-Pre-master's programme
+Pre-master and transfer minor programme

-The UT pre-master 'Towards Managing Sustainability in a Technological Context' is dedicated to prepare students for the Master of Environmental and Energy Management.
-The programme is relevant to prospective MEEM-students with a skills and/or knowledge gap between their current competences and the admission requirements of the MEEM programme.
-The premaster programme consists in total of 30 EC, with two modules of 15 EC, each with three courses of 5 EC, as displayed in Table 2.
+The UT pre-master 'Towards Managing Sustainability in a Technological Context' is dedicated to prepare students for the MEEM.
+The programme is relevant to prospective MEEM students with a skills and/or knowledge gap between their current competences and the admission requirements of the MEEM programme.
+The premaster can also be completed as a "transfer minor" by BSc students in academic or applied science universities.

+The pre-master programme consists in total of 30 EC, with two modules of 15 EC, each with three courses of 5 EC, as displayed in Table 2.